braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/standard_integration.md

 ### Step 6: Set up automatic token registration

-When a user opts-in for push notifications, you'll need to create a unique FCM token for their device before you can send them notifications.
+When a user opts-in for push notifications, your app needs to generate an FCM token for their device before you can send them push notifications.
 With the Braze SDK, you can enable automatic FCM token registration for each user's device by updating your project's Braze configuration.

 On [Firebase Console](https://console.firebase.google.com/), open your project, then select **Settings** > **Project settings**.